Microscopic Mechanism of Anyon Superconductivity Emerging from Fractional Chern Insulators: Phases and Phase transitions at fixed filling: Fractional Chern Insulator and semion crystal

 hence, we find that Eq.~\eqref{eq:extended_parton_lagrangian} takes a simple form.
 We only quote the result for general $n$\footnote{for general fillings $\nu=\frac{2}{2n\pm1}$ we introduce $n$ additional fermions (recall n is even), see Appendix~\ref{app:generalCharge2SC}.}:

-Thus, in this extended picture we can now analyze the transition in terms of a standard superfluid to a CDW transition of the bosons in the absence of background flux.
-For this, it is convenient to go to a dual vortex formulation of $b(x)$~\cite{lannert2001, Balents2005, Balents_puttingorders_2005}.
+Thus, in this extended picture we can now analyze the transition in terms of a standard superfluid to a CDW transition of the bosons in the absence of background flux. {As before, the FQH state forms when $b$ condenses.
+Close to the transition, vortices of the $b$ condensate are natural excitations, which become soft as the transition is approached.
+Thus, to describe excitations in the FQH state it is convenient to work directly with vortex operators.
+This is achieved by going} to a dual vortex formulation of $b(x)$~\cite{lannert2001, Balents2005, Balents_puttingorders_2005}.
 Writing the boson current as $j_b^\mu = 1/2\pi\epsilon^{\mu\nu\sigma}\partial_\nu \beta_\sigma$ , boson-vortex duality tells us that the vortex field operator $\tilde{\varphi}(x)$ couples minimally to $\beta$.
 When bosons are at a nonzero background density, the equations of motion tell us that there is a background flux $\mathrm{d}\beta/2\pi$ equal to the background electron density.
-This, in turn, leads to $p=2n\pm1$ valleys for the bosonic vortex field.
+This, in turn, leads to $p=2n\pm1$ valleys {in the disperison of} the bosonic vortex field.
 The Lagrangian describing the phase transition reads:

 The vortex theory can have an emergent Lorentz symmetry, as the condensation transition is not density-changing.
 As we have seen for a fractional boson density $n_b =n_e= q/p$, the vortices see $\Phi_v =2\pi q/p$ flux per unit cell\footnote{we have $q=1$ for $\pi$ flux per unit cell and $q=2$ for FCIs without background flux.}, where $p=(2n\pm 1)$ is equal to the number of valleys.
 Consequently, in the low energy description, there are $p$ vortex fields $\tilde{\varphi} = (\tilde{\varphi}_1, \dots,\tilde{\varphi}_p)$, which are related under the magnetic translation symmetries~\cite{Balents2005} by the transformation $T_1:\tilde{\varphi}_j\rightarrow \tilde{\varphi}_{j-1}$ and $T_2:\tilde{\varphi}_j\rightarrow \omega_v^j\tilde{\varphi}_{j}$, where the phase factor is $\omega_v = e^{i2\pi \Phi_v}$.
 Expressing Eq.~\eqref{eq:L_QCP} in terms of the low-energy vortex fields and simplifying the Chern-Simons part by integrating out $a$, leads to the effective theory describing the FCI and SX phases, and their transition: